 Finally, I repeat my thanks to our small but dedicated team of staff, growing team of financial advisers, legal advisers, agents and accountants for all their hard work during the past year.
-Special thanks and good wishes to our tenants and I hope they are able to overcome the present troubled environment and make a full and profitable recovery.
+Special thanks and good wishes are in order for our tenants and I hope they are able to overcome the present troubled environment and make a full and profitable recovery.